WeeslaX/aWeb-Crawling-Testbed/README.md

 ## Setup Instructions
 1. Clone project to local directory
+2. Verify the Google browser version.
+Download and overwrite chromedriver.exe with the correct version.
-2. Modify yaml file with Gdrive credentials and Gdrive url.
+3. Modify yaml file with Gdrive credentials and Gdrive url.
+Save the changes.
-3. Open a terminal and run crawl.exe
+4. Open a terminal and run ``crawl.exe``